 If you'd like to become a "Donor Doc" today, please fill out this short online form to register.

-PBNC’s Donor Docs program is available to children screened in the school systems and adults screened either by PBNC or trained individuals at partner agencies.
+PBNC’s Donor Docs program is available to children screened in the school systems or childcare centers and adults screened either by PBNC or trained individuals at partner agencies.
 It is designed to provide vision care vouchers to those North Carolinians that are most in need: low-income uninsured and/or undocumented children and adults.
 Many patients are unable to speak English or do not have a social security number making it even more difficult to navigate the medical system.

 PBNC makes an effort to match recipients to doctors in or as close to their area as possible.
 However, this is dependent upon doctors in their area donating.
 Assignments are made on a first-come, first-served basis.
 This program runs from August 1st – July 31st, meaning more donations are available earlier in the school year than towards the end.